top of page

 • Cetuximab (Erbitux) - Cetuximab is an epidermal growth factor receptor inhibitor medication used for the treatment of metastatic colorectal cancer and head and neck cancer.

-• Denosumab (Prolia, Xgeva) - Denosumab is a human monoclonal antibody for the treatment of osteoporosis, treatment-induced bone loss, metastases to bone, and giant cell tumor of bone.
+• Denosumab (Prolia, Xgeva) - Denosumab is a human monoclonal antibody for the treatment of osteoporosis, treatment-induced bone loss, metastases to bone, and giant cell tumours of bone.
 A normal serum Calcium level is essential.

 • Efalizumab (Raptiva) - A once-weekly s/c injectable recombinant monoclonal antibody recommended mainly for psoriasis and its complications.

-• Inflectra (Remicade) - commonly known as infliximab, is indicated for the control of intestinal autoimmune conditions like Chrohn's disease and ulcerative colitis.
+• Inflectra (Remicade) - commonly known as infliximab, is indicated for the control of intestinal autoimmune conditions like Crohn's disease and ulcerative colitis.
 It is also effective against autoimmune diseases including rheumatoid arthritis, ankylosing spondylitis, and psoriasis.
 Behçet's disease responds to this drug.

 • Ipilimumab (Yervoy) - another welcome anticancer medicine mainly indicated for managing advanced melanomas where other treatment forms are not effective.
 The effect on lung malignancies (NSCLC and SCLC), bladder, and prostatic cancer is still under trial.

 The monoclonal antibodies are not the ideal agents, and these are not without complications.
 First of all, these have a large molecular size.
-These may not reach the site of intended action.
+These may not reach the site of the intended action.
 Secondly, these being proteins themselves, these can incite or precipitate an allergic reaction.
 Even a cytokine storm is theoretically possible.
 The monoclonal antibodies are highly specific and a slight modification of the epitope or the binding site makes them ineffective.
-The high price of a monoclonal antibody precludes its use also.
+The high price of a monoclonal antibody precludes its use.
 The recent interest is in the nano portability of drugs.
 The application of nanotechnology for drug delivery provides the potential for enhanced treatments with targeted delivery and fewer side effects.
 This is technology-based where nano-materials are used to improve the penetrability of drugs that were poorly available at the place where needed.
 There was a noticeable increase in the potency of the materials when miniaturized and the following advantages were noted:

 • Specific targeting to reduce drug accumulation within healthy tissue.